MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 ## Set state on multiple elements

-In the previous examples visual states were attached to and operated on single elements.
-However, a visual state can also set properties on other elements within the same scope.
-This avoids having to repeat visual states on each element the state operates on.
+In the previous examples, visual states were attached to and operated on single elements.
+However, it's also possible to create visual states that are attached to a single element, but that set properties on other elements within the same scope.
+This avoids having to repeat visual states on each element the states operate on.

-The [`Setter`](xref:Xamarin.Forms.Setter) type has a `TargetName` property, of type `string`, which represents the target element that the `Setter` for a visual state will manipulate.
+The [`Setter`](xref:Xamarin.Forms.Setter) type has a `TargetName` property, of type `string`, that represents the target element that the `Setter` for a visual state will manipulate.
 When the `TargetName` property is defined, the `Setter` sets the `Property` of the element defined in `TargetName` to `Value`:

 ```xaml
 <Setter TargetName="label"